 4.3.1 Add 1 mL of urea gel extraction buffer (0.5 M NH4CH3CO2, 1 mM EDTA, 0.2% SDS) to the gel slush.
 Rotate tubes for a minimum of 3 h (overnight is acceptable) at RT with an end-over-end mixer.

 4.3.2 Use a clean set of tweezers to add one small round glass fiber filter to centrifuge columns with cellulose acetate membrane filters (0.2 μm), which avoids membrane clogging.
+Put the filter in place with an inverted pipette tip.

 4.3.3 Briefly spin the 2 mL tubes with gel slush and extraction buffer in a microcentrifuge and transfer 700 μL of the supernatant to the prepared filter columns.
 Keep the gel slush and remaining supernatant.